 These formats make content easier for AI systems to extract and reuse.

-Is this page safe to quote?
+3) Trust Is this page safe to quote?

 Google looks at: